 section on the Application.
 Get a written job offer and job description from the employer.

 Your proposal should include 1) information about the company, 2) what duties you will perform, 3) which courses have prepared you for this job, 4) how this job or duties lets you put into practice what you have learned in those classes 5) what you expect to learn that is new, and 6) how it relates to your career objectives.
-Click here for a downloadable proposal format, or prepare your own.
-Print your unofficial transcript from Banner.
+Click here for a downloadable proposal format, Print your unofficial transcript from Banner.

 Special Note: Occasionally an internship, because of the advanced level of responsibility assigned